-1. Mineral resource estimation was carried out by Mr. P. Obermeyer of Minxcon (BSc Hons (Geol.), Pr.Sci.Nat.) under supervision of and verified by Mr U Engelmann, as qualified person of the Technical Report.

-The inferred mineral resources have a large degree of uncertainty as to their existence and whether they can be mined economically or legally.
-Only mineral resources lying within the legal boundaries are reported.

-4. Mineral resources are inclusive of mineral reserves.

-5. Mineral resources are declared at cut-offs: Galaxy, Woodbine, Giles, Golden Hill, Princeton, Pioneer & Tiger Trap, Ivy shaft Pillar, Ivy to Agnes 3-11 Level = 1.8 g/t; Agnes Top = 1.00 g/t; surface dumps = 0.30 g/t.

-All figures are in metric tonnes.
+- 1. Mineral resource estimation was carried out by Mr. P. Obermeyer of Minxcon (BSc Hons (Geol.), Pr.Sci.Nat.) under supervision of and verified by Mr U Engelmann, as qualified person of the Technical Report. - 2.
+The inferred mineral resources have a large degree of uncertainty as to their existence and whether they can be mined economically or legally. - 3.
+Only mineral resources lying within the legal boundaries are reported. - 4.
+Mineral resources are inclusive of mineral reserves. - 5.
+Mineral resources are declared at cut-offs: Galaxy, Woodbine, Giles, Golden Hill, Princeton, Pioneer & Tiger Trap, Ivy shaft Pillar, Ivy to Agnes 3-11 Level = 1.8 g/t; Agnes Top = 1.00 g/t; surface dumps = 0.30 g/t. - 6.
+All figures are in metric tonnes. - 7.
+1 kg = 32.15076 oz.